 Director of Clinical Training

-Psychology 385: Psychology of Personality; Psychology 383: Health Psychology; Psychology 526: Psychological Evaluation II, Objectives and Applications; Psychology 534: Applied Clinical Methods; Psychology 551: Advanced Theories of Personality; Psychology 631: Interventions, Behavioral Medicine/Clinical Health Psychology
+Psychology 385: Psychology of Personality; Psychology 383: Health Psychology; Psychology 526: Psychological Evaluation II, Objective Measures and Applications; Psychology 534: Applied Clinical Methods; Psychology 551: Advanced Theories of Personality; Psychology 631: Interventions, Behavioral Medicine/Clinical Health Psychology

 Notice to Applicants for the Ph.D.
-Program in Clinical Psychology: I do not plan on taking a graduate student for the 2020 admissions cycle.
+Program in Clinical Psychology: I plan to review applications from prospective students during the upcoming 2021-2022 admissions cycle.